Kimserey/BlogArchive/20180716_httpclientfactory.md

 }
 ```

-## 2. Named clients
+## 3. Named client

-The second way to get a `HttpClient` is to use named clients.
+The last way to get a `HttpClient` is to use named clients.
 Instead of passing a type, we use the overload specifying a name for the client:

 ```c#
 public void ConfigureServices(IServiceCollection services)